 Credit hour load requirements

 All English Department graduate majors employed by the English Department as graduate assistants must carry at least 6 credit hours of coursework per semester (excluding summer), 3 of which must be in English Department course offerings.
 These may be graduate or undergraduate credit hours.
 New teaching assistants in the ISUComm Foundation Courses program (teaching Engl 150 and 250) should count Engl 500 as part of their credit hour load.
 MA and MFA students normally take at least 15 credit hours per year.
-To get a good start on fulfilling graduate requirements, teaching assistants should consider taking 9 credit hours during their initial fall semester (two graduate courses in addition to Engl 500).
-MA and MFA teaching assistants finishing their degrees may take 6 credit hours of Engl 699 to meet the credit hour load requirement, but only 3 of these credit hours will count toward their degree.
-PhD teaching assistants finishing their degrees may take 6 credit hours of Engl 699 to meet the credit hour load requirement, but only 12 credit hours will count toward their degree.
+To get a good start on fulfilling graduate requirements, teaching assistants should consider taking 9 credit hours during their initial fall semester.

-The English Department is sometimes able to make a few summer assistantship appointments.
+The English Department may have a few summer assistantship appointments available to offer to graduate students.
 Such appointments depend both on summer budgets (which remain uncertain until late spring) and on available graduate assistantship funding.
-The Department Chair and Associate Chair for Curriculum and Scheduling make these appointments.
-To be eligible for consideration, a student must be making satisfactory progress toward the degree and must be enrolled for at least one credit hour or the equivalent (e.g., R credit, GR ST 600: Examination Only) in summer session.
+The Department Chair and Associate Chair for Curriculum make these appointments.
+To be eligible for consideration, a student must be making satisfactory progress toward the degree and must be enrolled for at least one credit hour in summer session.
 If a student has been on a graduate assistantship appointment during the previous fall and spring semesters but does not hold an assistantship in summer, they are not eligible for the tuition scholarship if they register for summer coursework.